ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-But we must be careful that we do not break the typeclass laws when we implement
-`Divisible` or `Applicative`.
-In particular, it is easy to break the *law of
-composition* which says that the following two codepaths must yield exactly the
-same output

 Namun, kita harus berhati hati agar kita tidak melanggar hukum kelas tipe
 saat kita mengimplementasikan `Divisible` atau `Applicative`.
 Terlebih lagi,
 sangat mudah untuk melanggar *hukum komposisi* yang menyatakan bahwwa kedua